DOH-JPD2303/LinkageRefImp/README.md

 A reference pipeline can be converted into production with minimal changes.
 Reference pipelines and other code testing strategies are highly encouraged for these reasons.
 After this, we highlight performance pitfalls discovered during a review of our own linkage pipelines.
+All of the examples in the performance pitfalls section are adapted from relevant sections of the [ECHIDNA demonstration and evaluation project](https://doh.wa.gov/sites/default/files/2024-01/346147-MachineLearningLinkageDemo.pdf).

-This document is designed for intermediate R users with a background in public health or the social sciences.
+The intended audience for this document is intermediate R users with a background in public health or the social sciences.
-The goal is not to achieve state of the art accuracy or optimal performance.
+Contrary to other CHS linkage reports, the goal is not to achieve state of the art accuracy or optimal performance.
 Rather, it represents a base case framework that can be customized and optimized according to the needs of a project.
 We will highlight places where customization would likely improve the end product.
+Please refer to other CHS reports, such as the ECHIDNA project, for examples of fully customized linkage pipelines.

 ## Example Pipeline: Deduplicating a List of Records